 Climate change and the associated need for economic transformation; and

 Click below to read content to see how you can apply innovative investment strategies to address long-term risks facing the economy, society and the planet.

 Those born today will likely live close to 100 years, and the way they will live will be much different than today.
 From staying healthy and productive in older age, to reinventing careers multiple times and re-imagining what retirement means, lives will be completely reshaped.
 Now more than ever we need to examine not just how to live, but how to live long and well.

 To help harness the power of longevity, we hosted a unique event at this year’s World Economic Forum Meeting in Davos, Switzerland.
 Mercer President and CEO Martine Ferland along with Yvonne Sonsino, Global Co-Leader of Mercer’s Next Stage platform, looked at how to reimagine work and retirement in the 100-year life.
 This was a novel workshop, filled with energy and collaboration, that addressed an important social issue on a grand scale.
-You can read more in Martine’s blog and engage in the conversation here.

 The Global Risks Report 2020